PAGE UPDATED: 19.02.2022

-Suffolk is our home county and although it doesn’t have the majesty of mountains – which we love visiting on our longer road trips – it does have a beautiful coastline.
+Suffolk is our home county and although it doesn’t have the majesty of mountains it does have big skies and a beautiful coastline.

-On this page we’ll share with you some of our favourite locations along the Suffolk Coast that we like to visit in our van, either for a day trip or over-nighter.
+On this page we’ll share with you some of the best places along the Suffolk Coast that we like to visit in our van, either for a day trip or over-nighter.

 Motorhoming around the Suffolk Coast